discordia-space/CEV-Eris/code/modules/integrated/README.md

 ## Disabled for outdated code.

-# See folder integrated_electronics for new version.
+# See folder integrated_electronics for69ew69ersion.